Years ago, I bought a helpful pamphlet entitled, “Your Reactions Are Showing.”

 At the time I was dealing with some anger issues that I was trying to “kill/mortify” from my life.
 My children’s behavior “made” me angry—or so I thought.
 The truth is, I was angry because I had anger in my heart.
 My children’s behavior was just a pressure that exposed what was already there.

-This booklet was so helpful, that when a woman sought advice last week about the hold that anger had on her life, I told her she could borrow it and told her how helpful it had been to me.
+This booklet was so helpful, that when a woman sought advice last week for anger in her own life, I told her she could borrow it and admitted how helpful it had been to me.
 Lo and behold, it’s online free!

 “A cup brimful of sweetness cannot spill even one drop of bitter water, no matter how suddenly jarred.”
 Elizabeth Elliot